csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/iteration-02-review.md

 List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, were not as successful as you thought they would be.

 1. We underestimated the time needed to finish D2 and started late.
-In the end, everyone was exhausted in order to implement the functionalities before the deadline.
+In the end, everyone was exhausted to implement the functionalities before the deadline.

+2. We decided to have only weekly group meetings because we wanted every team member to schedule their time freely according to their calendar, as long as they can finish their assigned work.
+However, some team members struggled to finish the task on time and the other team members didn't find out till near the deadline because our meetings were not frequent enough.
+In D3, we need to have more frequent meetings so we can better keep track of everyone's progress and adjust the delivery plan accordingly.

-2. In order to save time, the team has decided to not spending time designing the parameters of APIs and start directly.
+3. To save time, the team has decided to not spending time designing the parameters of APIs and start directly.
 Because the frontend and backend were implemented asynchronously, sometimes we had to change the API that has been written to meet the needs of the frontend, which wasted a lot of time, and also produced some hard-to-find bugs.

  * 2 - 4 decisions.
  * Ordered from most to least important.